spreadsheetlab/XLParser/README.md

 XLParser is based on the C# [Irony parser framework](https://irony.codeplex.com/).

 ## Using XLParser

 ### Building

 Open the `XLParser.sln` file in `src/` in Visual Studio 2013 or higher and press build.
 The dependencies are already included in compiled form in this repository.

 ### Using in your project

+The easiest way to add the dependency to your project is with [NuGet](https://www.nuget.org/packages/XLParser/)

 The `ExcelFormulaParser` class is your main entry point.
 You can parse a formula through `ExcelFormulaParser.Parse("yourformula")`.